 3. Travel to the centre of the Earth with a guided tour of the Catacombs

 Rome's Catacombs are another of its best-kept secrets.
 A little away from the centre, following the ancient Appian Way, you will reach the Catacombs, an incredibly well-preserved underground crypt where you can visit sarcophagi and tombs of popes and artistic remains more than 1,500 years old.

-Although there are more than 19 kilometres of catacomb tunnels, the visit takes less than two hours but you can only enter with a guide, so I recommend you book a guided tour if you want to immerse yourself in this journey full of legend and mystery.
+Although there are more than 19 kilometres of catacomb tunnels, the visit takes less than two hours but you can only enter with a guide, so I recommend you book a guided tour of the Catacombs of St. Callixtus if you feel like immersing yourself in this journey full of legend and mystery.

 4. The most comfortable option: tour Rome by bus

 Although Rome is a city to walk around, sometimes it is not for everyone, if this is your case you have the option to do it on board of this tourist bus without renouncing to the company of a specialised guide.
 The area covered by the bus is larger than the walking tours, so I also recommend this option if you have little time during your visit.